B.M.C. - Digital / Analogue Converter

 Furthermore there is a “Low” ( 32fs) and a “High” (128fs) oversampling rate available.
 Both options have their individual character and are suitable for decent sound tuning.
 “Low” has a more dynamic and detailed expression, while “High” is softer and smoother.

-The digital signal performance is further optimised by a clock synchronisation circuit right in front of the DAC-Chips.
+The digital signal performance is further optimized by a clock synchronization circuit right in front of the DAC-Chips.
 All digital signals are re-timed to the local master clock and thus the point of lowest jitter is at the DAC-Chip where the analogue music signal is made.

 The D/A conversion is made by two 24-Bit / 192kHz TI/Burr-Brown PCM1792 chips with current output.